-KCDA currently maintains space is 350 Jay Street (the main space for the Office), 120 Schermerhorn Street (Brooklyn Criminal Court), and 320 Jay Street (Brooklyn Supreme Court - Criminal Term).

-The Courts - KCDA currently maintains space is 350 Jay Street (the main Page | 5 space for the Office), 120 Schermerhorn Street (Brooklyn Criminal Court), and 320 Jay Street (Brooklyn Supreme Court - Criminal Term).
+The Courts - KCDA currently maintains space in 350 Jay Street (the main space for the Office), 120 Schermerhorn Street (Brooklyn Criminal Court), and 320 Jay Street (Brooklyn Supreme Court - Criminal Term).
 Space in both courthouses is largely governed by the New York Office of Court Administration and they have implemented measures to increase accessibility.
-Generally, New York State Courts maintain this statement regarding Accessibility.
-Both locations are equipped to allow access to all publicly available areas, including elevator access to all floors, braille signage, and sufficient space to allow access for individuals who need to use mobility devices such as wheelchairs.
+Generally, New York State Courts maintain this statement regarding

+Accessibility.3 Both locations are equipped to allow access to all publicly available areas, including elevator access to all floors, braille signage, and sufficient space to allow access for individuals who need to use mobility devices such as wheelchairs.
 Criminal Court is also undergoing renovations and this plan will be updated once renovations are completed to detail how said changes further enhanced accessibility-if applicable.